 #4 Updated by Daniel Felix over 5 years ago

 Well we encountered the same Problem.
 It would be great to have this enabled in the next release.

 I currently disabled just the Loginname validation as we are using LDAP for our user management.
 But this way we just need to change some core code on every release to get this thing working.

-#6 Updated by Gregor Borsemirk about 3 years ago
+#6 Updated by Gregor Borsemirk over 3 years ago

 I also just came across this issue where I was authenticating against LDAP.

 This user had a german 'umlaut' in his user name and redmine always was rejecting a login with 'invalid user name'

 The fix from Max Meier works for me in Redmine 2.6.3